 If r1 is greater than p1 then one of the motif-based preferential attachment rules (R2, R3 or R4) is applied, and so 1-p1 corresponds to the desired percentage of nodes that participate in FFL motifs.
 For R2-R4 rules, one of the already existing FFL-motifs is picked based on it’s connectivity with the others.

-Once the candidate motif and rule are chosen, a new random float number, r2, is generated.
+Once the candidate motif and rule are chosen, a new random float number, r2 (RandomUniform[0,1]), is generated.
 If 0 < r2 ≼ p2, R2 rule is applied.
 In that case, two new edges and one new node will be added to the existing node so the new FFL motif is formed.
 If r2 > p2, either one of the two R3 or R4 rules is selected with the equal probability being chosen.
 For R3 rule, one new outgoing edge and one new incoming edge are added to the candidate node.
 For R4 rule, only one outgoing edge is added to the candidate node.
 See Fig. 4 for details.

-All nodes have to have out-degree smaller than threshold, Kmax, after which no new outgoing edges can be added.
+All nodes have to have out-degree connectivity smaller than threshold, Kmax, after which no new outgoing edges can be added.
 If the candidate motif doesn’t satisfy the conditions for a chosen FFL-attachment rule, the search for a candidate motif is repeated until it meets the rule conditions.
 If a new motif is created, the library with FFL-motifs is updated.

-When the desired network size is reached, the algorithm controls for sparsity until it reaches the set sparsity level.
+When the desired network size is reached, the algorithm controls for sparsity (average number of connections per gene) until it reaches the set sparsity level.
 If the network is too dense, edges are removed based on out-degree node connectivity so the edge is more likely to be removed if it is attached to a node with a high out-degree.
 If the network is too sparse, outgoing edges are added based on the out-degree connectivity and connected nodes are selected randomly.

 Network generation

-For network simulation comparison five algorithms were chosen: FFLatt (developed in present study), GeneNetWeaver (GNW; (Schaffter, Marbach, and Floreano 2011)), NetworkX directed scale-free graph algorithm (NetworkX graph; Bollobás et al. 2003), and sparse uniformly distributed random binary matrix with and without allowing for feedback loops in the network (DAG and RandG; (Guo and Amir 2021b)).
+For network simulation comparison five algorithms were chosen: FFLatt (developed in present study), GeneNetWeaver (GNW; (Schaffter, Marbach, and Floreano 2011)), the modified NetworkX directed scale-free graph algorithm (NetworkX graph; Bollobás et al. 2003) so it could control for network sparsity, and sparse uniformly distributed random binary matrix with and without allowing for feedback loops in the network (DAG and RandG; (Guo and Amir 2021b)).
 For network generation of different sizes with FFLatt, the set of transcriptional interaction graph properties estimated from the E.coli transcriptional interaction network (Table2) was used.
 For network generation of different sizes with other algorithms (except GNW), only network size and sparsity parameters were taken into account as only controllable parameters available.
 For network generation/subselection with GNW the following (default) parameters were used: --random-seed, --greedy-selection, --keep-self-interactions as well as the size of the subtracted network.

 When mimicking the E.coli transcription network model, all three-node cycles were disrupted, by removal of one edge, as they are absent in the target network.
 The removal was done by deleting the outgoing edge of the node with the highest out-degree and an edge was instead attached to a random node with a probability based on the connectivity of each node.